-Launch of Call for Proposals for Operations of Strategic Importance targeting SMEs (SOs 1.1 and 1.4) - 1st semester 2023.
+Launch of Call for Proposals for Operations of Strategic Importance targeting SMEs (SOs 1.1 and 1.4) - 2nd semester 2023 (indicative timing).

-Launch of Call for Proposals for Operations of Strategic Importance in the other SOs (except ISO1) - no later than 1st semester 2025.
+Launch of Call for Proposals for Operations of Strategic Importance in the other SOs (except ISO1) - no later than 2nd semester 2023 (indicative timing).